Frank Sinatra Has a Cold

 "Frank Sinatra Has a Cold" is a profile of Frank Sinatra written by Gay Talese for the April 1966 issue of Esquire.
 The article is one of the most famous pieces of magazine journalism ever written and is often considered not only the greatest profile of Frank Sinatra but one of the greatest celebrity profiles ever written.
 The profile is one of the seminal works of New Journalism and is still widely read, discussed and studied.
 In the 70th anniversary issue of Esquire in October 2003, the editors declared the piece the "Best Story Esquire Ever Published".
 Vanity Fair called it "the greatest literary-nonfiction story of the 20th century".
+The illustrations that accompanied the original article were made by Edward Sorel, who also did the artwork for the Esquire issue's front cover.

 Assignment

 Talese had spent the first ten years of his career at The New York Times.
 He felt restricted by the limitations of newspaper writing and began searching for jobs with magazines.
 In 1965, he signed a one-year, six-story contract with Esquire magazine.
 His first assignment from Esquire editor Harold Hayes was to write a profile of Frank Sinatra.
-It was a difficult assignment; Sinatra had turned down interview requests from Esquire for years.
+It was a difficult assignment: Sinatra had turned down interview requests from Esquire for years.

 Sinatra, about to turn 50, was in the spotlight.
 His relationship with 20-year-old Mia Farrow was constantly in the news.
 A CBS television documentary had upset Sinatra, who felt that his life was being pried into, and he was unhappy about speculation in the documentary about his connection to Mafia leaders.
 He was also worried about his starring role in an upcoming NBC show named after his album, A Man and His Music, and his various business ventures in real estate, his film company, his record label, and an airline.
 At the time, Sinatra maintained a personal staff of 75.